Skip to content Skip to footer

 THE SCIENCE BEHIND

 The RayShield Series ® provides the best available protection against any radiation type.
-Combining the physical theories of electromagnetic radiation and nuclear physics with our medical knowledge of how radiation affects the organs of the human body, we have come up with a solution that minimizes the effects of being in a radioactive environment as well as working with radioactive sources.
-But what kind of radiation exist, how is it measured and how does it affect the body?
+Combining the physical theories of electromagnetic radiation and nuclear physics with our medical knowledge of how radiation affects the organs of the human body, we have come up with a solution that minimizes the effects of being in a radioactive environment and working with radioactive sources.
+But what kind of radiation exists, how is it measured, and how does it affect the body?

 The different kinds of radioactive decays and their attenuation properties are the following: